wilna-dlut/wilna-dlut.github.io/site/_docs/variables.md

       <td><p>

         If the page being processed is a Post, this contains a list of up to ten related Posts.
-By default, these are the ten most recent posts.
+By default, these are low quality but fast to compute.
         For high quality but slow to compute results, run the
         <code>jekyll</code> command with the <code>--lsi</code> (latent semantic
         indexing) option.
-Also note Github pages does not support the <code>lsi</code> option when generating sites.

       </p></td>
     </tr>